forest with light

 Please note that if potentially eligible, a student applies for these public benefits directly to the appropriate agency; there is no process to go through at Columbia University or SIPA.

 • To get SNAP benefits, you must apply in the state in which you currently live and you must meet certain requirements, including resource and income limits.
 Recent temporary guidance from the US Departments of Education and Agriculture indicates that students enrolled on at least a half-time basis (6 credits per semester) may qualify if a completed FAFSA indicates an Estimated Family Contribution (end result of the formula that incorporates a student's FAFSA data) of zero, or if the student qualifies for Work Study (even if you are not currently participating in Work Study).
 Contact the Office of Financial Aid if you have questions about these criteria or to request verifying documentation; other eligibility requirements unrelated to financial aid apply.
-Additional information about student SNAP eligibility can be found here, and you can also learn more about contact information in your state by reviewing this SNAP State Directory of Resources.
+Additional information about student SNAP eligibility and you can also learn more about contact information in your state by reviewing this SNAP State Directory of Resources.